bradleyd/bradleyd.github.io/_posts/2017-09-22-how-i-build-elixir-releases-with-docker.md

 ```

 Our production ready Docker image is only 50.9MB!
-Deploy time should be really fast now.
-If you look at our build image, it is a whopping 430MB.
+Deploy and build times will be reduced.
+Not only do we save time, but think about the space you can save on a Docker host.
+You can run a lot of 50MB applications on a single host.

 ## Going forward